geoffreywiseman/adventofcode/2017/day03/README.md

 Phew, this looks like a piece of work on its own.
 Torn between actually calculating out each value and trying to work out a clever way of deriving it.

+Actually turned out not to be too bad.
+Didn't bother with clever way, just took co-ordinate deriver, stored values in a map, and it's pretty fast.
+Even without cached compilation, answer is 4s.